jede5031/GroupGrouplessProject/README.md

 We will be using Trello as our project tracker.
 The URL for the project board is https://trello.com/b/cJTjfLF5/project-board
 ![Blerg](http://i.imgur.com/DAx7LuO.jpg)

-# Files in This Repository
+#Repo Organization

+-public_html/web: the html, css, img, and js files for the website

+-Capabilities.txt: an outline for website capability documentation

+-CommentTest.html: a tester for adding comments on our old comment system

--D&DTest.cpp: The program I wrote to introduce some (very basic) concepts of D&D. Download this CPP file, and compile and run it using "g++ -std=c++11" and "./a.out" (both without the quotes) to run it
+-D&DTest.cpp: NOT RELEVANT TO PROJECT.
+The program I wrote to introduce some (very basic) concepts of D&D. Download this CPP file, and compile and run it using "g++ -std=c++11" and "./a.out" (both without the quotes) to run it

--project_breakdown.txt: a text file with ideas for the project plan to add to the Trello
+-GoodReels-slides.pdf: the PDF of our final presentation slides

+-GoodReelsAutoTestv2: the test suite for our automated tests

 -goodreelsdb.sql: SQL used to set up database

+-MenuTraversal.html: a tester for traversing the website

 -MovieTestDB.csv: A CSV file containing an (unordered) list of the American Film Institute's top 20 films.
 Ratings of "N/A" is for films made prior to the MPAA creation of its current rating system that have not since been rated.
 This file will be used to help work with the database.

--RESOURCES: will hold raw images and fonts for the websites
--public_html: will hold the html, css, img, and js files for the website
+-project_breakdown.txt: a text file with ideas for the project plan to add to the Trello

+-Test1.png, Test2.png, Test3.png: automated test images

+-UAT 1.pdf, UAT 2.pdf, UAT 3.pdf: user acceptance test documentation

+-WeekGoals.txt: outline for weekly goal discussions

+#Where to find and/or how to build the docs

+#Describe how to build/run/test/etc code

 #Website Address
 -Changed website due to lack of custom HTML on previous site.
 New website is goodreels.github.io